 In my case, my parents believe that having a stable job would make me happy.
 But their assumption is wrong.
 Having a stable job doesn’t make me happy.
-I need to be challenged.
-I need to grow.
+I need to be challenged and grow.
 I need to be creative and execute my ideas.
-I need to do something meaningful that helps people is what I love.
+Doing something meaningful that helps people is what I love.
 But my parents don’t understand that I need these things to feel fulfilled in life.

 It’s not that your parents want to make you miserable or force you to do something you don’t like.
 They have the obligation to keep you safe.
 It’s their job.
 You can’t blame them for that.

 But playing it too safe is dangerous.

 Successful people take risks.
 If everyone is comfortable with the status quo and want to be safe, there will be no airplane, no electricity, and no internet etc. Everything you enjoy now is a result of someone else taking risks.
 Don’t let your parents’ obligation to keep you safe limits your potential of doing something great.

 The world you live in now is very different from the world you parents used to live in.
 There are more opportunities out there.
 You just need to know how to navigate and leverage on these opportunities.

 Why I Have the Courage to Do What I Love

 The answer is simple.